118 Small Living Room Ideas

 You’ll want to keep the color scheme of the entire open floor plan somewhat cohesive.
 But, you can differentiate the living room from the rest of the space through materials and textures.
 A leather couch, woven wall tapestry, or fluffy shag rug all stand out and signal the living room as a place to sit back and relax.

-11. Scandinavian Small Living Room Ideas
+11. Scandinavian Designs for Small Living Rooms

 That airy, all-white design that comes to mind when you think of minimalism has a name: Scandinavian.
 Minimalism is a big part of the Scandinavian aesthetic, along with an emphasis on functionality and light colors.
 Keep unnecessary clutter hidden and make the most of whatever natural light you have.
 Sheer curtains let you soften the light that enters without blocking it.